Formal wear: Religious clothing

 Certain clergy wear, in place of white tie outfits, a cassock with ferraiolone, which is a light-weight ankle-length cape intended to be worn indoors.
 The colour and fabric of the ferraiolone is determined by the rank of the cleric and can be scarlet watered silk, purple silk, black silk or black wool.
 For outerwear, the black cape (cappa nigra), also known as a choir cape (cappa choralis), is most traditional.
 It is a long black woolen cloak fastened with a clasp at the neck and often has a hood.
 Cardinals and bishops may also wear a black plush hat or, less formally, a biretta.
 In practice, the cassock and especially the ferraiolone have become much less common and no particular formal attire has appeared to replace them.
 The most formal alternative is a clerical waistcoat incorporating a Roman collar (a rabat) worn with a collarless French cuff shirt and a black suit, although this is closer to black-tie than white tie.

 Historically, clerics in the Church of England would wear a knee-length cassock called an apron, accompanied by a tailcoat with silk facings but no lapels, for a white tie occasion.
 In modern times this is rarely seen.
 However, if worn, the knee-length cassock is now replaced with normal dress trousers.

-Cultural Wear
+Cultural dress

 In Western formal state ceremonies and social functions, diplomats, foreign dignitaries, and guests of honour wear a Western formal dress if not wearing their own national dress.

 Many cultures have a formal day and evening dress, for example: